chihacknight/chihacknight.org/_posts/events/2019-08-06-envisioning-equity.md

 ---
 layout: event
 categories:
   - events
 links:
-title: "Envisioning Equity at Chi Hack Night"
+title: "Envisioning Equity Being Nice Is Not Enough"
 description: There's a whole lot of talk in the news about people saying "I don't have a racist bone in my body!"
 Nice people are convinced they couldn't possibly be racist.
 But is that what it's really about?
 Racial equity consultants Heidi Massey and Prerna Abbi-Scanlon will provide a context for how organizations can effectively address racism in their organization, and how to do so through an intersectional lens.
 speakers:
  - Heidi Massey, Co-Creator, Envisioning Equity and Founder, CommunityConnective